 \subsection{SM and dilaton scattering}

-The schematic diagrams contributing to the production of DM due to annihilation of SM bath particles as well as the annihilation/decay of dilaton field are shown in \fig{fig:SM_DM_DP}.
-DM production through the annihilation of the dilaton field is relevant when the latter is in thermal equilibrium with the SM bath.
-As mentioned above, since we are interested in the production of DM through UV freeze-in, therefore we consider SM annihilation to DM only in the electroweak symmetric phase.
+The schematic diagrams contributing to the production of DM due to the annihilation of SM bath particles as well as the annihilation/decay of the dilaton field are shown in \fig{fig:SM_DM_DP}.
+Dark matter production through the annihilation of the dilaton field is relevant when the latter is in thermal equilibrium with the SM bath.
+As mentioned above, since we are interested in the production of DM through UV freeze-in, we consider SM annihilation to DM only in the electroweak symmetric phase.